 Both Moen and InSinkErator are popular companies that make garbage disposals.
 InSinkErator is far more popular than Moen, and they have more garbage disposal models.
-But do you know that Waste King, a company as good, and as popular as InSinkErator, is owned by Moen?
-(For those interested in knowing Who owns Who refer this infographic).
+But do you know that Waste King, a company as good and as popular as InSinkErator, is owned by Moen?
+(For those interested in knowing Who owns Who refer to this infographic).
 So basically that makes Moen also a top-rated garbage disposal brand.

 But anyway, in the garbage disposal unit industry the battle is between Waste King and InSinkErator.
 However, let’s do a comparison of garbage disposals by Moen and InSinkErator and see how they differ from each other.

 Before jumping into the comparison please note that this is an overall comparison of the common features of garbage disposals from these two brands.
 Both brands make a lot of disposal units so it is impossible to compare all units with each other.

 Here is a tabled comparison for a quick view;

 |Motor||Uses high speed (2700 RPM), permanent magnet type motors across all models||Uses slower (1725 RPM), induction motors across all models|

 |Noise||Premium models come with SoundShield technology that reduces noise||Premium models come with SoundSeal technology to reduce noise.
 Have the quietest models.|

 |Multi-grinding stages||No||Some premium models use more than one grinding stages to make food wastes finer|